 Exit 191 (216) NC 71 Maxton Red Springs

-This is the first sign going eastbound on US 74 that includes an official shield for I-74, it was still there in March 2010, but the 'East' Banner over the I-74 shield had been replaced with 'Future' even after most all of the other I-74 signs had been taken down (replaced by several 'Future I-74 Corridor' signs), suggesting a possible return of the Future I-74 shields at a later date.
+Here's how the sign appeared in early 2009.
+By March 2010 the 'East' Banner over the I-74 shield had been replaced with 'Future' even after most all of the other I-74 signs had been taken down (replaced by several 'Future I-74 Corridor' signs), suggesting a possible return of the Future I-74 shields at a later date.
 (February 2009)

 This is what the first exit looked like at the beginning of the Laurinburg Bypass with the correct exit number installed, May 2009.
 Photo Courtesy of James Mast (JM).